For some, money is an taboo topic you just don’t talk about.

 It does not matter where you are today, or where you started from.

-God put those dreams in your heart for a reason, and I’m confident he’ll even help you with the financial end of things as well – IF you ask Him.
+God put those dreams in your heart for a reason, and I’m confident he’ll even help you with the financial end of things as well – IF you ask Him and allow Him.

 You can do this.
 You CAN get ahead and challenge the status quo.